urbit/docs/docs/hoon/concepts.md

 A `type` defines a set (finite or infinite) of nouns and ascribes some semantics to it.
-There is no direct syntax for defining types; they are always defined by inference (ie, by [`mint`](#mint)), usually using a constructor (`mold`).
+There is no direct syntax for defining types; they are always defined by inference (i.e., by [`mint`](#mint)), usually using a constructor (`mold`).

+All types are assembled out of base types defined in `++type`.
+(Look up `++  type` in hoon.hoon for examples.)
+When the compiler does type-inference on a prorgam, it assembles complex types out of the simpler built-in types.

 ### `gate` (function)